ireservations/baanreserveren-graphql-api/README.md

 - We will make an account for you.
 You'll receive a username & password.
-- You can use that account to log into the club, and use the GraphQL browser: `/graphql/browser/club`.
+- You can use that account to log into the club, and use the GraphQL Browser/Explorer: `/graphql/browser/club`.
-- The browser contains the Docs, because GraphQL is technically self-documenting.
+- The Browser/Explorer contains the Docs, because GraphQL is technically self-documenting.
 - The GraphQL endpoint is `/graphql/club`.
 - Authentication is simple HTTP Basic auth with your username & password.
 - Every API request **must** include the `User-agent` header.